eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 ##  Recreate Update
 To perform Recreate type update without stopping active workspaces:

+- Make sure there is full compatibility between new master and old ws agent versions (API etc);
 - Make sure deployment update strategy set to Recreate
 - Make POST request to the /api/system/stop api to start WS master suspend (means that all new attempts to start workspaces will be refused, and all current starts/stops will be finished).